smarttdm/ebaas.github.io/_posts/2017-6-6-BatteryRULPrediction.markdown

 <img src="{{'/assets/img/2017-06-06-Fig6.png' | prepend: site.baseurl }}" alt="">
 Figure6. - Tensorboard’s comparison of model test results

-Once you are satisfied with the model performance, you can use ML Studio to publish trained models to Smart TDM application server.
+Once you are satisfied with the model performance, you can use ML Studio to publish trained models to Ebaas application server.
 The deployment process is done by using a wizard which uploads the model file and related scripts to the server and creates meta-data describing the model.
 Figure 7 shows the final step of the deployment wizard for our battery RUL prediction model.

 <img src="{{'/assets/img/2017-06-06-Fig7.png' | prepend: site.baseurl }}" alt="">